This is the Local Fish Project

 Fishermen (& Women)

-Develop a deeper understanding of what it takes to harvest seafood responsibly.
-Learn more about our family of fishermen, the species they catch, and their methods for low-impact fishing.
+Develop a deeper understanding of what it takes to harvest seafood responsibly in San Diego.
+Learn about the fishermen and women working on the water, the species they catch, the gear they use, and the traditions they are carrying forward.

 Fisherman standing on deck while at sea.